aaronlf/Order-Book-Data-Collection/Data collection/README.md

 `$ bash orderbook_collect.sh`

 Note: If bash scripts are not working, you may need to perform an EOL conversion from Windows to Linux.
 This can be done through *Notepad++* under the Edit tab.
 This problem shouldn't crop up, however.

+**EDIT: The bash script 'setup.sh' will only work for Debian-based distros because it contains the command 'apt-get install'.
+If using an RPM-based distro, use yum instead.**